 The legal owner must be notified within 15 days for storage charges to continue.
 If they are not notified before the 15 days, the legal owner can only be charged for the first 15 days and then commencing again three days after written notice has been sent to them.

 YES.
-Any person known to have an interest in the vehicle may stop your lien by filing a Declaration of Opposition with the California Department of Motor Vehicles within the time frame allowed by law (Typically within 10 days of mailing the Notice of Pending Lien Sale.)
+Any person known to have an interest in the vehicle may stop your lien by filing a Declaration of Opposition with the California Department of Motor Vehicles within the time frame allowed by law (This must be signed within 10 days of mailing the Notice of Pending Lien Sale.)
 A Declaration of Opposition is (and must) be included with the Notice of Pending Lien Sale we mail to all Registered Owners, Legal Owners and Interested Parties.

-If you are notified by the California Department of Motor Vehicles or by a representative of I-Lien Lien Service that a valid Declaration of Opposition has been received, you have the following options:
+If you are notified by the California Department of Motor Vehicles and by a representative of I-Lien Lien Service that a valid Declaration of Opposition has been received, you have the following options:

 Accepting any amount of money from your customer will invalidate your lien!
 Once you accept any money from your customer, the lien sale is canceled.

-Sign and date all lien sale documents and deliver them to the purchaser at the time of sale.
+Sign and date all lien sale documents and give them to the byer, except for the release of liability (which is your responsibility to submit to DMV).
 The purchaser is granted FIVE days to submit a completed and signed set of lien sale documents to any authorized California Department of Motor Vehicles field office.
+Make sure you make copies before and after you sign these documents!

-NO, the lien sale documents do not expire, however, DMV fees will continue to accrue.
+NO, the lien sale documents do not expire, however, DMV fees will continue to accrue (example: registration fees).
+Any DMV fees owed will fall on the next registered owner to pay.
 If the vehicle registration expired while in your possession and you are a dealer, lessor retailer, garage, or operator of a towing service and you sell the vehicle, the buyer has 20 days from the lien sale date to pay fees without penalty, or pay a transfer fee and a planned non-operation fee.
 Otherwise, a planned non-op must be filed prior to the vehicle expiration date or penalty fees are due.
-If the vehicle came into your possession, the buyer can usually pay the fees without paying a penalty if registered within the allotted time.
+If the vehicle came into your possession before the fees started accruing, the buyer can usually pay the fees without paying a penalty if registered within the allotted time.